Make your own nut & plant based milks

 ALMOND MILK

 Drain the water out and add the almonds to a blender along with fresh filtered water and a pinch of salt.
-For large quantities in busy cafes, this is a job best left to the chefs (not the baristas) as they have the experience of working with large quantities of prep efficiently.
+For large quantities, this is a job best left to the chefs as they have the experience of working with large quantities of prep efficiently.

 After blending the mixture for 1-2 minutes, pour the milk through a nut milk bag or ultra fine sieve into a mixing bowl/bucket.
 Be sure to thoroughly squeeze all of the liquid.